MrClodd/QAPIedatalia/README.md

 ## <a name="result">Result of Test Cases in Postman</a>

- The tests cases is ejecuting to check the API Rest
+ The tests cases is ejecuting to check the API Rest on Edatalia

 <br>Test case 1: Max amount of 0s when the binary has multiple groups of 0s
 <br>Test Data: 545